Bluefieldscom/minimal-mistakes/leagues/index.md

   <section>
     <div class="benefits">
       <div class="benefit">
-        <h3>Keep players in-the-loop</h3>
+        <h3>Keep players in-the-loop without the effort</h3>
-        <p>Players always have the latest schedule, results and standings.
-They get notified when things change—all without you lifting a finger!</p>
+        <p>Automatically let players know when games get moved or results come in.
+Put the latest schedule, results and standings in player's hands.
+All without lifting a finger.</p>
         <a href="autopilot.html">Learn more about how we can save time</a>
       </div>
       <div class="benefit">
-        <h3>Reduce drop-outs and forfeits</h3>
+        <h3>Reduce drop-outs and forfeits with organized teams</h3>
-        <p>Conversations keep teams organised and brings players together off the field.
-Everyone in the team is involved.</p>
+        <p>Teams are more organized when players always have the latest schedule in their hand and an easy way to message the rest of the team.</p>
         <a href="messaging.html">Learn more about how to keep teams organized</a>
       </div>
       <div class="benefit">
-        <h3>Grow your league</h3>
+        <h3>Watch your league grow with happy players</h3>
-        <p>Get discovered by new players in your area with our Local Sports listing, hundred's of players can find your league and contact you.</p>
+        <p>Your league will grow as players.
+Players will also find your league easier through our listings</p>
         <a href="local-sports-listing.html">Learn more growing your league</a>
       </div>
     </div>